How Many Pay Periods in a Year: Everything You Need to Know

 What Is a Semi-Monthly Pay Period?

-Semi-monthly pay generates payday every two weeks for a total of 24 paychecks in a year.
+Semi-monthly pay generates payday twice per month for a total of 24 paychecks in a year.

 - It is an easier system to run and makes management of personal finances easier.

-- Outsourcing the payroll to a vendor is less costly than hourly payroll.
+- Outsourcing the payroll to a vendor is less costly than weekly payroll.

 - With semi-monthly payroll, employees are paid twice a month, usually on the 1st and 15th or the 15th and the 30th or 31st.

-- Employees like semi-monthly due to knowing the exact date they will be paid.
+- Employees like semi-monthly pay periods due to knowing the exact date they will be paid.